Recently in hummingbirds Category

 | 6 Comments

 What's all the buzz about?
 It's National Pollinator Week here in the United States.
-It's a time to spread the word about the desperate plight of our little flying flower-visiting, pollen-spreading friends.
-Because of their declining population, many farms and flowers are already in trouble!
+It's a time to spread the word about the desperate plight of our flower-visiting, pollen-spreading friends.
+Because of pollinators' declining populations, many farms and flowers are already in trouble!
 Missing native plants, too many pesticides, and diseases have all contributed to drastically reduced numbers of bees, butterflies, and other pollinators.

 queen06-22-09.jpgThat's a queen butterfly on Gregg's mistflower (Conoclinium greggii) -- the butterflies, especially queens and monarchs, go crazy for Gregg's mistflower.
 I had hoped to get some pictures of bees visiting my flowers, but they were camera-shy (there were some yellow-jackets, though, but they were a little TOO friendly, if you know what I mean).
 At least my trusty butterfly and hummingbird friends came out for pictures.
 Ignore the lawnmower cord and ugly ground in the background.